Fluoride Treatments in Hinsdale, IL

 - Products containing fluoride should be stored out of the reach of young children

-- Children should always be supervised when brushing with fluoride toothpaste — a pea-sized amount is recommended
+- Children should always be supervised when brushing with fluoride toothpaste, and a pea-sized amount is recommended

 - Decisions about fluoride are based on the unique needs of each patient, including risks and benefits